John Faben — Curriculum Vitae

 2020–present: Barclays Bank, Liquidity Risk Modelling (Director from Jan 2025)

-I have worked in and now manage the team that develops the Internal Liquidity Stress tests for Barclays Bank.
-We build models which predict what outflows the bank would expect to see in various liquidity risk scenarios.
-I have worked with data from across the bank, and have gained significant experience in modelling, model validation and governance.
+I have worked in and now run the team that develops the Internal Liquidity Stress Testing models for Barclays Bank.
+We build models which predict what outflows the bank would expect to see in various liquidity risk stress scenarios.
+These I have worked with data from across the bank, and have gained significant experience in modelling, model validation and governance.

 2012–2020: Barclays Bank, Counterparty Credit Risk (VP from June 2015)